tometaro07/ROS/README.md

 Getting Started
 ===========

-1. Install the ros distribution that you want (preferebly ros kinetic [http://wiki.ros.org/kinetic/Installation/Ubuntu] , with desktop-full, if you couldn't install it go with ros melodic [http://wiki.ros.org/melodic/Installation/Ubuntu])
+1. Install the ros distribution that you want (preferebly [ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu) , with desktop-full, if you couldn't install it go with [ROS Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu))

 2. Navigate to Home folder using: